ThemeBoy/SportsPress/readme.txt

 * Feature - Add squad number and name option to player details.
 * Feature - Add tab options to layout designer.
 * Feature - Add option to display player and staff dropdowns in profiles.
-* Feature - Add option to select TBA, postponed, and cancelled event status.
+* Feature - Add option to select TBA, postponed, and canceled event status.
 * Feature - Licenses tab for third-party extensions.
 * Tweak - Get player data only when needed.
 * Tweak - Add capabilities to taxonomies.